 - Risk of misinformation or political capture.

-As a rule of thumb, CBI can be implemented in locations where:
+As a rule of thumb, CTP can be implemented in locations where:

-- the affected population has access to these markets.
+- The affected population can easily access these markets;

 Market analysis should answer questions related to:

 - The capacity of market systems to cover the volume and diversity of the population’s needs during a crisis;

 - People’s access to markets during the crisis, especially safe and timely access for women and children;

 - The impact of CARE’s intended humanitarian response on markets;

 - The delivery modality to be chosen to deliver CARE’s response.

 Interventions aim to link responses with medium- to longer-term market development.
 In doing this, markets can be both a means for achieving the goals of short-term humanitarian responses and a way to help support longer-term access to basic needs and livelihoods, so that they may better withstand shocks.